Akropolis IF: Background

 In 1987, Akropolis advanced for the first time to Division 3.
 In 2006, the club made it to the second division, where they have stayed since.
 In 2012, Akropolis was relegated to Division 2, where they stayed until 2013 when they were once again promoted.

 In 2014, Akropolis was promoted from Division 2 to Division 1 again.
 As newcomers in Division 1, Akropolis secured qualifiers to Superettan in their second last game against IFK Luleå.

 Season to season

 Attendances

-In recent seasons Akropolis IF have had the following average attendances:
+Akropolis IF have had the following average attendances: